Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 | [`RegistryCoordinator.sol`](../src/RegistryCoordinator.sol) | Singleton | Transparent proxy |

 The `RegistryCoordinator` has three primary functions:
-1. It is the primary entry and exit point for operators as they register for and deregister from quorums, and manages registration and deregistration in the `BLSApkRegistry`, `StakeRegistry`, and `IndexRegistry`
+1. It is the primary entry and exit point for operators as they register for and deregister from quorums, and manages registration and deregistration in the `BLSApkRegistry`, `StakeRegistry`, and `IndexRegistry`.
+It also hooks into the EigenLayer core contracts, updating the core `DelegationManager` when an Operator registers/deregisters.
 2. It allows anyone to update the current stake of any registered operator
-3. It allows the Service Manager Owner to initialize and configure new quorums
+3. It allows the Owner to initialize and configure new quorums

 #### High-level Concepts